JBroens/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - An identifier of the subject who carried out the experiment.

 More information regarding the data is provided in the file `README.txt` associated to this data set.
 Three other important accompanying files are as follows:
-- `features_info.txt`: Shows information about the variables used on the feature vector.
+- `features_info.txt`: shows information about the variables used on the feature vector.
-- `features.txt`: List of all features.
+- `features.txt`: list of all features.
-- `activity_labels.txt`: Links the class labels with their activity name.
+- `activity_labels.txt`: links the class labels with their activity name.

 Another important feature of this data is that it is split into a data set intended for training and another data set intended for testing.

 ##Manipulations